 Terranea Resort in Rancho Palos Verdes makes the perfect starting point for your South Bay escape.
 On first impressions alone, Terranea’s 270º view of the Pacific just beyond the lobby makes the perfect prelude to your seaside journey.

-If you’ve timed your visit for Easter weekend—and we recommend you do—the resort will offer a full itinerary of family fun and delicious dining options, and guest appearances by the Easter Bunny!
-Brunch takes center stage on the holiday, with special menus at all the on-property venues including mar’sel, Nelson’s, bashi, catalina kitchen, and Lobby Bar & Terrace.
+If you’ve timed your visit for Easter weekend—and we recommend you do—the resort will offer family fun activities and delicious dining options, and guest appearances by the Easter Bunny!
+Brunch takes center stage on the holiday, with special menus at the on-property venues including mar’sel, Nelson’s, bashi, catalina kitchen, and Lobby Bar & Terrace.
 Enjoy a very special Easter Brunch Buffet at catalina kitchen, featuring a raw bar, made-to-order omelet bar, carving station, signature flatbreads, and more.
 Terranea is also celebrating the return of our Ballroom Brunch, with a dazzling display of epicurian delights for every palate held within the expansive Palos Verdes Ballroom.
 Dining reservations can be made by calling Terranea Resort at 310.265.2861.